syrianarchive/syrianarchive-investigations/investigations/hass.md

 ## What Happened?

-On May 5th 2019, media reports were [published online by citizen reporters](https://www.facebook.com/wassemalon/posts/1173592712801596) and news agencies in Syria about that Nabed Al Hayat Hospital is out of service as it was targeted with an airstrike.
+On May 5th 2019, media reports were [published online by citizen reporters](https://www.facebook.com/wassemalon/posts/1173592712801596) and news agencies in Syria that Nabed Al Hayat Hospital which is supported by [Syria for Humanitarian and Development](https://srd.org.tr/) is out of service as it was targeted with an airstrike.

 Orient [published a video](https://www.facebook.com/watch/?v=660363207732616) on their facebook page showing the attack as it happened.
 Two munitions were dropped on the hospital directly as can be seen below.
-The sound of an aircraft can be noticed at 01:43 of the video.
-The person capturing the video mentioned "Nabed Al Hayat hospital is targeted with a Russian airstrike in Al Hass town"
+The sound of an aircraft can be heard at 01:43 of the video.
+The person capturing the video mentioned "Nabed Al Hayat hospital was targeted with a Russian airstrike in Al Hass town".

 <iframe src="https://giphy.com/embed/MCFOyRtoIiPPFZvSJs" width="580" height="370" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/hospital-syria-airstrike-MCFOyRtoIiPPFZvSJs"></a></p>

 The Orient video shows a direct hit of Nabed Al Hayat Hospital